BOASgrad Club Constitution

 The officer titles and corresponding duties are as follows:

-President: The president will be the public face of the group.
-He or she will be responsible for attending required GSA meetings, and forging/maintaining relationships with groups outside of the Department of Anthropology, and running meetings of BOASgrad.
-Additionally, the president will serve as the graduate student liaison to the faculty.
+President: The President will be the public face of the group.
+They will be responsible for attending required GSA meetings, forging/maintaining relationships with groups outside of the Department of Anthropology and running meetings of BOASgrad.
+Additionally, the President will serve as the graduate student liaison to the faculty.
 Due to his or her capacity as faculty liaison, the Office of President must be filled by a student currently seeking a doctoral degree.

-Secretary: The office of secretary is responsible for scheduling and recording meetings.
-This includes the logistics of coordinating when and where to meet, as well recording business discussed by the group at each meeting.
-Further, the secretary will be responsible for ensuring that the minutes of each meeting are made publically available through the BOASgrad website.
+Secretary: The office of Secretary is responsible for scheduling and recording minutes of all club and officer meetings.
+This includes the logistics of coordinating when and where to meet with other officers, as well as recording business discussed by the group at each meeting.
+Further, the Secretary will be responsible for ensuring that the minutes of each club meeting are made publicly available through the BOASgrad website, social media, and are shared with the club faculty advisor.
+The Secretary serves as the chair of the Professionalism Committee.
+Finally, the Secretary will be responsible for tracking membership attendance at club or departmental events.

-Treasurer: The responsibilities of the office of treasurer are two-fold.
-Primarily, the treasurer will be responsible for managing any funding acquired by BOASgrad (from the GSA or elsewhere) intended for use in the maintenance and support of club functions.
-Secondarily, the treasurer will serve as the chair of the Funding Committee, whose responsibility is acquiring and advertising of potential sources of funding for student research, and club sponsored events.
+Treasurer: The responsibilities of the office of Treasurer are two-fold.
+Primarily, the Treasurer will be responsible for managing any funding acquired by BOASgrad (from the GSA or elsewhere) intended for use in the maintenance and support of club functions.
+Secondarily, the Treasurer will serve as the chair of the Funding Committee and chief organizer of the Boas Bash.
+The Treasurer must have been a member of the Funding Committee during the previous academic year to be elected into this position.

 Article V Executive Council

-Committee Supervisors: Committee supervisors are responsible for organizing and running meetings of their respective committees.
-This will include setting meeting dates and times, planning the agenda to be covered in the meeting, and reporting on meeting progress to the Vice President.
+Committee Supervisors: Committee supervisors (both established subcommittees and ad-hoc) are responsible for organizing and running meetings of their respective committees.
+This will include setting meeting dates and times and planning the agenda to be covered in the meeting, as well as reporting on meeting progress to the Vice President.
+Meeting agendas must be provided to the Vice President (who will then submit the reports to the President) at least 24 hours prior to every scheduled committee meeting.
+Meeting minutes must be sent to the Vice President (who will then submit the reports to the President) within one week after the scheduled meeting.
+These will then by submitted to the Club Faculty Advisor by the President.

 Committees: Committees will be responsible for organizing events held by BOASgrad that are specific to a particular area of interest the club wishes to address.
 These committees include:

-Funding Committee: The funding committee will be responsible for managing any and all funding received from the GSA, searching for outside sources of funding, providing funding opportunities to students when possible, and making members aware of applicable outside funding sources.
+Funding Committee: The funding committee will be responsible for managing any and all funding received from the GSA, searching for outside sources of funding, providing funding opportunities to students when possible, and making members aware of applicable outside funding sources and organizing the Boas Bash.

-Professionalism Committee: The professionalism committee will offer seminars and workshops designed to help students better their writing skills, and make themselves marketable in their respective job markets.
-This committee will organize opportunities for students to peer review each other's work and presentation opportunities in which students can participate.
+Professionalism Committee: The professionalism committee will offer seminars and workshops designed to help students better their writing skills and make themselves marketable in their respective job markets.
+This committee will organize opportunities for students to present their work within the department (outside of the Brown Bag Lecture series) and will organize the Resume Shuffle for the Bash.

 Article VI Quorum

-In order for a meeting to take place there must be at least one officer present and at least two members.
+In order for a meeting or a vote to take place there must be at least two officers present and at least three members, not including the officers.

 Article VII Parliamentary Procedures